 - The capacitors are faulty and need replacing

-- One of the TV capacitors is leaking electrolyte fluid
+- One of the TV capacitors is leaking electrolyte fluid.

-- One of the vents is bulging
+- One of the vents is bulging.

-- The power board may need replaced
+- The power board needs to be replaced.

 Replacing and repairing capacitor vents is something best left to professionals.
-Capacitors can store a charge for years, and can be lethal.
+Capacitors can store a charge for years and can be lethal.
 Not to mention voiding any warranty you have!

 - Try the fixes in this article.